1Cyan/worktable/Outputs.md

      subs=reader.LoadSubhalos(snapshotnumber) #load all

 You can use `-1` as the snapshotnumber to represent the last snapshot in the above function.
 Negative numbers means counting from the lastsnapshot backwards.
+This will load all the subhalos at `snapshotnumber` into a numpy struct array.
 After loading, the subhalos are at your hand to analyze.
 For example

      subs['Nbound']